 … What to Wear when Live Streaming Depends on the Technology You Use

-When using a photo or PowerPoint as background, you can’t wear green (blue).
+When using a photo or PowerPoint as a background, you can’t wear green (blue).

-Why to Avoid Green and Blue When Speaker Presence Is Important
+Why Avoid Green and Blue When Speaker Presence Is Important

 When you prepare a PowerPoint presentation, you can film yourself against a green background.
 The software replaces the green background with your PowerPoint.
 Consequently, the audience sees you standing in front of the slides like at a conference or in a seminar room.
 The advantage of this technology is that you appear to be present.
 Many people can better follow when they also see your gestures.